 Herniated and bulging discs or stenosis can cause severe spinal pain and radiating pain into the arms or legs.
 Common symptoms are a pain, numbness, tingling, and weakness.
 In the lumbar spine, it often causes sciatica which is pain often radiating pain below the knee commonly in one leg or can be both legs.
 Spondylolisthesis is forward or backward slippage of one vertebra over the other, causing instability and pressure on spinal nerves.

 Patient education is a major part of physical therapy treatment for spinal dysfunction.
-At Total Care Physical Therapy we educate our patient’s proper posture in standing, sitting and lying.
-In addition, Ergonomics, having proper functional design and arrangement of work or home furniture to lessen postural stresses and improve spinal alignment and minimize occurrence of spinal related problems.
+At Total Care Physical Therapy, we educate our patient’s proper posture in standing, sitting and lying.
+In addition, Ergonomics, having proper functional design and arrangement of work or home furniture to lessen postural stresses and improve spinal alignment and minimize the occurrence of spinal related problems.

-Manual therapy techniques may include spinal mobilization, Mckenzie treatment method, myofascial release, muscle energy techniques and postural training.
+Manual therapy techniques may include spinal mobilization, Mckenzie treatment method, myofascial release, muscle energy techniques, and postural training.
 Various physical modalities such as ice, heat, ultrasound and electrical stimulation may be incorporated in the treatment protocol.